-There were more than 100 battles fought in the World War 1.
-The war lasted for 4 years that started on 28 July 1914 and ended on 11 November 1918.
-There were over 9 million combatants and 7 million civilians were directly or indirectly involved.
-World War 1 has some of the bloodiest battles in the history that result in over 17 million casualties and 20 million wounded.
-The war also introduces some of the advanced weaponry such as machine guns -Maxim MG 08, aircraft – zeppelin.
-Here is the top 10 bloodiest battle of World War 1.
+There were more than 100 battles fought in World War I. The war started on July 28, 1914 and ended on November 11, 1918, lasting for four years.
+There were over nine million combatants and seven million civilians directly or indirectly involved.
+World War I had some of the bloodiest battles that resulted in over 17 million casualties and 20 million wounded.
+The war also introduced advanced weaponry such as the Maxim MG 08 machine gun and the Zeppelin aircraft.
+Here are the top 10 bloodiest battles of World War I:

-Hundred Days Offensive was a series of offensive delivered by the Allies.
-Spring Offensive from March to July 1918 had advanced Germans Deep into France.
+The Hundred Days Offensive was a series of offensives delivered by the Allies.
+The Spring Offensive from March to July 1918 had seen the Germans advance deep into France.
 They were only about 75km away from Paris.
 However, this speedy penetration had left them lacking in ammunition and food while the Allies were gathering thousands of soldiers and artillery in the city of Amiens.
-With this, they were able to surprise the German forces and reclaim 13 km of territory in just one day.
-The Germans were gradually forced back beyond Hindenburg Line.
-Then, on 11 November 1918, Germans signed the armistice, bringing WWI to an end.
+With this, they were able to surprise the German forces and reclaim 13km of territory in just one day.
+The Germans were gradually forced back behind the Hindenburg Line.
+Then, on November 11, 1918, the Germans signed the Armistice, bringing World War I to an end.

-As the ending battle, the Hundred Days Offensive is significant.
-This, however, did not come cheap.
-Over 1,800,000 people were either dead or injured as a result.
-Casualties on both sides amounted to more than 7,000,000.
+As the final battle, the Hundred Days Offensive is significant.
+Victory, however, did not come cheaply.
+Over 1,800,000 people were either dead or injured as a result, and the casualties on both sides amounted to more than 7,000,000.

 When Russia signed an armistice, the Germans were able to move their troops to the Western Front where they launched a series of offensives.
-This was called the Spring Offensive, also known as Ludendorff Offensive after the top commander who planned massive and, what he thought, decisive attacks, to defeat the Allies before the American resources could join them.
+This was called the Spring Offensive, also known as the Ludendorff Offensive after the top commander who planned massive and, what he thought were, decisive attacks to defeat the Allies before the Americans could join them.
 They gained a lot of ground.
-In fact, this has been the deepest advances made on either side since 1914.
+In fact, this was the furthest advance made by either side since 1914.

-Spring Offensive started on 21 March of 1918 with heavy bombardment and millions of shellfire.
-They attacked with great speed.
-However, food and artilleries could not keep up with the speeding armies and the German offensives petered out on 18 July 1918, but, not before they lost over 230,000 of their own. there were Over 1,539,715 total casualties in this battle
+The Spring Offensive started on March 21, 1918 with heavy bombardment and shellfire.
+The Germans attacked with great speed.
+However, the supply of food and ammunition could not keep up with the speeding armies and the German offensives petered out on July 18, 1918, but not before they lost over 230,000 of their own men.
+In total, there were over 1,539,715 casualties in this battle.

-Battle of Somme was meant to relieve some pressure on the French fighting the battle of Verdun.
+The Battle of the Somme was meant to relieve some pressure on the French who were fighting the Battle of Verdun.
 Before the battle, the German lines were bombarded.
-This did not work.
-Therefore, when the British soldiers advanced on the first of July, 1916, they became easy victims of the Germans.
-Yet, they continued with their offensive and by the end of this battle on 18 November 1916, they were some 9.7km into the German-occupied territory.
+This did not work, and when the British soldiers advanced on July 1, 1916, they were easy targets for the Germans.
+Yet, they continued with their offensive and by the end of this battle on November 18, 1916, they were some 9.7km into German-occupied territory.

-The British suffered about 600,000+ casualties, 20,000 of them were dead, the very first day.
-The Germans too had over 500,000 victims on their side.
-With over a million casualties, this battle marked the true horrors of warfare.
+The British suffered over 600,000 casualties; 20,000 of them dead on the very first day.
+The Germans too had over 500,000 casualties on their side.
+With over a million casualties in total, this battle came to represent the true horror of war.

-Battle of Verdun was the longest battle of World War I and also the costliest.
-It lasted from 21 February to 19 December 1916.
-German General Erich von Falkenhayn planned to ‘Bleed French White’ in this battle.
-Verdun town was significant to the French.
-He knew they would fight for it ferociously.
-With all the French are battling on this side, the British would be left alone on the Western Front.
-The Germans advanced well in the beginning, but with reinforcements, French was able to slow them down.
-When the battle of Somme started, Germans could no longer afford new troops to Verdun and the offensive was called off.
+The Battle of Verdun was the longest battle of World War I and also the costliest.
+It lasted from February 21 to December 19, 1916.
+The German general Erich von Falkenhayn planned to “bleed France white” in this battle.
+Verdun town was significant to the French and he knew they would fight ferociously for it.
+With all the French fighting at Verdun, the British would be left alone on the Western Front.
+The Germans advanced well in the beginning, but with reinforcements, the French were able to slow them down.
+When the Battle of the Somme started, the Germans could no longer afford to send fresh troops to Verdun and the offensive was called off.

-Though French were not bled dry, they did suffer some 400,000+ casualties and so did the Germans.
-Near million people were dead or wounded with no progress on either side.
+Though France was not bled dry, the French did suffer over 400,000 casualties and so did the Germans.
+Nearly a million people were dead or wounded with no progress on either side.

 6. Battle of Passchendaele

-Battle of Passchendaele is officially known as the Third Battle of Ypres.
-It started on 31 July and continued up to 6 November for 1917.
-This 3 months of bloody struggle won the British empire Passchendaele, a village only five miles from the starting point of Ypres town with too many losses on both sides.
+The Battle of Passchendaele is officially known as the Third Battle of Ypres.
+It started on July 31 and continued until November 6, 1917.
+After three months of bloody struggle, the British won Passchendaele, a village only five miles from Ypres, with many losses on both sides.
 General Douglas Haig believed that the German troops were near collapse and a strong push would result in victory.
-Success in taking over the Messines Ridge further encouraged Haig and further preparation was made.
-The infantry attack began on 31st July and the British were advancing well, but the heaviest rain seen in the last 30 years turned the war corroded land into a quagmire, especially since the surrounding drainage systems were destroyed as well.
-Rifles clogged up, tanks were immobilized and the bog became so deep that men and horses drowned in it.
+Success in taking over the Messines Ridge encouraged Haig and further preparations were made.
+The infantry attack began on July 31 and the British were advancing well, but the heaviest rain for 30 years turned the battle-scarred land into a quagmire, made worse because the surrounding drainage systems were destroyed as well.
+Rifles clogged up, tanks were immobilized, and the bogs became so deep that men and horses drowned in them.

-Different attacks in August, September, and October showed little progress.
-Finally, after claiming what was left of Passchendaele village, the offensive was called off as a success.
-By this time, near million people were either dead or injured.
-About 3-4 hundred thousand casualties on both the British and German side makes the total victims of this war over 800,000.
+Further attacks in August, September, and October showed little progress.
+Finally, after claiming what was left of Passchendaele village, the offensive was declared a success.

-It started with the invasion of Serbia by Austria-Hungary.
-On 28 June 1914, Gavrilo Princip, a Bosnian, was assassinated Archduke Franz Ferdinand, heir to the Austria-Hungary throne.
-This gave rise to several conflicts and Serbia was given July Ultimatum, a set of 10 demands of which only 8 were agreed upon.
-Thus, Austria-Hungary declared war on Serbia on 28 July of the same year.
-UK, France, Russia, and Germany soon joined in and war-front extended from River Danube to the south of Macedonia and to the north.
+The Serbian Campaign started with the invasion of Serbia by Austria-Hungary.
+On June 28, 1914, Gavrilo Princip, a Bosnian, assassinated Archduke Franz Ferdinand, heir to the Austria-Hungary throne.
+This gave rise to several conflicts and Serbia was given the July Ultimatum, a set of ten demands of which only eight were agreed upon.
+Thus, Austria-Hungary declared war on Serbia on July 28 of the same year.
+The UK, France, Russia, and Germany soon joined in and the war front extended from the Danube to the south of Macedonia and to the north.

 In all this, the Serbians suffered the most.
-There 300,000 Serbian armies were dead, and almost 800,000 Serbian civilians lost their life.
-Their loss was about 25% in comparison to 17, 15, 11.5 and 10 percent in France, Germany, Russia, and Italy respectively.
-Most of them were males.
-This horror came to an end when Austria-Hungary agreed to an armistice on 4 November 1918.
+A total of 300,000 Serbian soldiers were dead, and almost 800,000 Serbian civilians lost their life.
+Their loss was about 25 percent in comparison to 17, 15, 11.5 and 10 percent in France, Germany, Russia, and Italy respectively.
+Most of them were men.
+This horror came to an end when Austria-Hungary agreed to an armistice on November 4, 1918.

-The first battle of Marnes was fought to the north and east of Paris in September 1914.
-Belgium had already been invaded by the German.
-They were then, pushing through a France causing a threat to Paris.
-Attempt to stop the German army had already cost the British and French heavy casualties.
-It seemed inevitable for Paris to fall into the German forces too.
-Desperate to stop the German advance, British and French forces united on the Marnes river, just outside Paris.
-Six French field armies and one British army, together, succeeded to hinder German advancement into France.
-As a result, the Germans faced heavy casualties due to which they were obliged to abandon the Schliffen plan and retreat.
-This event came to be known as the “Miracle on the Marnes”.
+The First Battle of the Marne was fought to the north and east of Paris in September 1914.
+Belgium had already been invaded by the Germans who were then rapidly pushing through France and threatening Paris.
+Attempts to stop the German army had already cost the British and French heavy casualties.
+It seemed inevitable that Paris would fall.
+Desperate to stop the German advance, British and French forces united on the Marne River, just outside Paris.
+Six French field armies and one British field army together succeeded in preventing the Germans from advancing into France.
+The Germans suffered heavy casualties meaning that they had to abandon the Schlieffen Plan and retreat.
+This event came to be known as the “Miracle on the Marne.”

-Despite the Allied victory, the battle altogether cost 483,000 casualties; the Allied forces suffered 263,000 casualties, and the Germans 220,000.
-The battle also leads the Germans to retreat and unite and build strong defenses for protection against attack.
-The Allies response lead to the bloody trench warfare.
+Despite the Allied victory, the battle resulted in a total of 483,000 casualties; the Allied forces suffered 263,000 casualties, and the Germans 220,000.
+The battle also led the Germans to retreat, regroup and build strong defenses for protection against attack.
+The Allied response to this led to bloody trench warfare.

 By 1917, the Western Front had been at a stalemate for two years.
-Casualties infinitely mounted as a result of bloody battles, including the slaughterhouse at Verdun and the Somme.
-Millions of lives were lost on both sides.
-Europe was eventually wearing-out of war.
+Casualties were mounting as a result of bloody battles, including the slaughter at Verdun and the Somme.
+Millions of lives had been lost on both sides and Europe was tired of war.
 The Allied high command needed to break the German lines and advance.
-The German army was numerically inferior.
-Breaking the German lines would result in an immediate victory of the allies.
+The German army was numerically inferior and breaking the German lines would result in an immediate victory for the Allies.
 Hence, a plan was formed to assault the German trenches at the town of Arras and the French in the south.
-The allies hoped that they would finally break the deadlock on the Western Front and gain victory.
-The Battle of Arras opened on 9 April 1917.
-Initially, the effort was directed towards capturing a strategically important Vimy Ridge by Canadian forces and to major gains by British forces in the center.
-However, when the battle closed on 16 May 1917, the British advance had been stymied.
+The Allies hoped that they would finally break the deadlock on the Western Front and gain a victory.
+The Battle of Arras began on April 9, 1917.
+Initially, the effort was directed towards capturing the strategically important Vimy Ridge by Canadian forces and to major gains by British forces in the center.
+However, when the battle ended on May 16, 1917, the British advance had been stymied.

-The British lost 158,000 casualties in the assault, to a German loss of 120,000.
-Supposedly a British victory, the ultimate result of the battle still remains ambiguous.
+The British lost 158,000 men in the assault and the Germans lost 120,000.
+Supposedly a British victory, the ultimate result of the battle remains ambiguous.

-The Battle of Tannenberg was fought between Russian second army and German eight armies from 26 August to 30 August 1914, during the first month of World War I. After the Russian’s debacle in its invasion of East Prussia, they managed to inflict defeat of the Germans at Gumbinnen.
-Russia’s plan was to destroy the German eight armies by encircling it.
-Its second army was attacking to the south-east and the first army to the north.
-The first army, however, halted to which the Germans responded by attacking the exposed second army.
-Despite being outnumbered, the Germans, manage to inflict a huge defeat on the Russians at Tannenberg.
+The Battle of Tannenberg was fought between the Russian 2nd Army and the German 8th Army from August 26 to August 30, 1914, during the first month of World War I. After the Russians’ debacle of the invasion of East Prussia, they had managed to defeat the Germans at Gumbinnen.
+Russia’s plan was to destroy the German 8th Army by encircling it.
+Its 2nd Army was attacking to the southeast and the 1st Army to the north.
+The 1st Army, however, halted and the Germans responded by attacking the exposed 2nd Army.
+Despite being outnumbered, the Germans manage to inflict a huge defeat on the Russians at Tannenberg.

-The war leads to complete destruction of the Russian Second Army and the suicide of its commanding general, Alexander Samsonov.
+The battle led to the complete destruction of the Russian 2nd Army and the suicide of its commanding general, Alexander Samsonov.
 The Russians suffered 170,000 casualties to the Germans 12,000.